klyfarthfa/loan/readme.txt

   0b.
 You should be in the loan application directory.
 1. Run `rake db:migrate RAILS_ENV=test`
 2. Run `rspec` or `bundle exec rspec`
+  2a.
+If this doesn't work, you can use the binstub command:
+  `bundle binstubs rspec-core`
+  This should allow you to run the specs with `bin/rspec` instead.